 Application forms will be provided for those students applying for the first time and for those asking for a renewal of their scholarship.
 Please contact the church office for an application.
 Applications follow a similar format as those used by the Dollars for Scholars Scholarships.

-For all applicants, applications are due April 1st (for summer and fall enrollment) or December 1st (for winter and spring enrollment).
+For all applicants, applications are due April 1st.
 Questions about how to complete the application form should be directed to the church office and a member of the Scholarship Committee will contact you with the requested information.

 Following the application review by the Scholarship Committee, Newton High school graduates will be awarded their scholarship at the annual Senior Awards Assembly in May.
 All other applicants will receive a letter regarding the approval of their application and the amount of the scholarship by mail.